-In 1994, Roger Malinowski and Philip Novotny formed the Beast of Burden Company, (now known as BOB) in San Luis Obispo, California.
+In 1994, Roger Malinowski and Philip Novotny formed the Beast of Burden Company, which is now known as BOB.
+They formed their company in San Luis Obispo, California.
 The bicycle industry professional and the airline mechanic started BOB with Yak bike trailers with quick release attachment.
 As the two had families, they saw a need for a new kind of stroller, and the BOB Sport Utility jogging stroller was born.
 In 2005, the men continued to revolutionize the stroller world creating the first locking swivel wheel on a jogger, making it more versatile and user-friendly.
 In 2011, the company was acquired by Britax and offers a full line of stroller options designed for every lifestyle.

-This chart compares the overall scores for the jogging strollers we tested.
+This graph looks at the overall scores for the jogging strollers we tested.
 The BOB Revolution Flex (shown in blue) earned the second highest score, making it easy to see why it won an Editors' Choice award.

 The sections below provide details on how the Revolution performed during testing for each metric.
 The metric performance was used to determine the overall score, with an emphasis on run-ability and ease of use.

-The Revolution scored a 9 of 10 for run-ability, earning the highest score for the metric and tying with the Thule Urban Glide.
+The Revolution scored a 9 of 10 for run-ability, earning the highest score for the metric and tying with the Thule Urban Glide 2.
 This stroller sports a locking swivel front wheel, a design that seems to be supplanting the fixed wheel options for serious runners in our tests.

 The Flex offers an adjustable handlebar with an 11-inch range that helps parents maintain proper biomechanics when running.
 The handlebar is foam covered and has a wrist strap near the middle that works well with both hands.
-The handlebar shape is not as ergonomic as the bar on the Thule Urban Glide, but it is still nicer than those that don't adjust.
+The handlebar shape is not as ergonomic as the bar on the Thule Urban Glide 2, but it is still nicer than those that don't adjust.